 The expected result

-The objectives insights on test level take flow into account and correctly calculate and display the scored value on the objective.
+The objectives insights on test level take sections into account and correctly calculate and display the scored value on the objective.

 The actual result and workaround